Transitional properties - freehold or freehold equivalent interests held prior to 1 July 2008

 - the property is considered new for VAT purposes.

-Where further development is carried out on or after 1 July 2008, a new Capital Good is created.
+Further development carried out on or after 1 July 2008 creates a new Capital Good in respect of the development.
 If the owner uses the property for their own business, then normal Capital Goods Scheme adjustments apply.

-If the further development makes the property new again, then the property is not treated as a transitional property and normal property rules apply to any subsequent supply.
-The test of whether the property is made new by the development applies when the property is being sold.
+If the further development makes the property new again, the property is no longer a transitional property and normal property rules apply to any subsequent supply.
+The test of whether the development makes the property new applies on sale of the property.

-Where a property is held on 1 July 2008, but is not completed, please refer to the section Value-Added Tax (VAT) and the supply of property.
+For developed but incomplete property held on 1 July 2008 please refer to the section Value-Added Tax (VAT) and the supply of property.

 Further guidance contains more detailed information on the VAT treatment of transitional properties.